Sound energy

 Washing machine

-Sound energy example - washing machine
+Sound energy example - Washing machine

-A washing machine generates sound energy | Image: Stock photo[●]
+A washing machine generates sound energy | Image: Pixabay

 A washing machine generates sound energy during its cycles, involving the movement of water, clothes, and internal components.
 When a washing machine is in operation, an electric motor drives the rotation of the drum, agitating the water and clothes inside.
 The sloshing, splashing, and mechanical movements contribute to the overall sound produced during the washing process.
 The sound energy is a result of the kinetic energy involved in the rotational motion of the drum and the interactions between water and fabric.
 Washing machines demonstrate the conversion of electrical energy into kinetic and sound energy for the purpose of cleaning clothes.